chochinlu/encode_ai_bootcamp_week_1_homework/readme.md

 # AI Chef

-This project uses OpenAI's GPT model to generate responses for various roles, including chef, travel advisor, and programmer.
+This project utilizes OpenAI's ChatGPT model to simulate various types of chefs, providing users with diverse culinary recipe suggestions.

 ## Table of Contents